sarahlotspeich/hd_ttd_modeling/README.md

 We can simulate data from a Huntington disease clinical trial in order to evaluate various models for time to diagnosis.
-We generate data to match observations from the ENROLL-HD longitudinal study of Huntington disease.
+We generate data to closely mimic observations from the ENROLL-HD longitudinal study of Huntington disease.

 ``` r
 # source("datagen.R")    # build functions for data generation